-Custody and Access to the children are primarily governed by the Divorce Act of Canada and by the Children’s Law Reform Act.
+The terms “Custody” and “Access” were replaced by Decision-Making Responsibility and Parenting time.
+These terms are primarily governed by the Divorce Act of Canada and by the Children’s Law Reform Act.
 There are some other acts that apply in some limited circumstances.

-By default, both parents have equal right to custody of the child.
-In the majority of cases a joint custody is awarded by Courts.
+By default, both parents have equal right to the decision-making responsibility for their child.
+In the majority of cases a joint decision-making responsibility is awarded by Courts.

-Joint custody means that no major decision with respect the child(ren) may be made by one parent without other parent’s permission.
+Joint decision-making responsibility means that no major decision with respect the child(ren) may be made by one parent without other parent’s permission.
 Major decisions may include: name change, change of religion, choice of school, and non-emergency medical procedure.

-Sole custody means that the custodial parent is able to make all decisions regarding the child(ren) without the other parent’s approval.
+Sole decision-making responsibility means that the custodial parent is able to make all decisions regarding the child(ren) without the other parent’s approval.
 It does not mean though that the other parent has no visitation rights.

-Custody is never final.
-Even if the Court made a final decision with respect to custody and/or access, the Order may be changed if the parties’ or the child’s circumstances have changed.
+Decision-making responsibility and parenting order is never final.
+Even if the Court made a final decision with respect to decision-making responsibility and/or parenting, the Order may be changed if the parties’ or the child’s circumstances have changed.
 The change usually must be material and unforeseeable at the time the initial Order was made.

-There is such a custody – access arrangement as “shared custody”.
-In essence, it is a subtype of a joint custody, wherein the child(ren) reside with each parent almost equal amount of time.
+In many cases a Court may order shared parenting time.
+In essence, it is a subtype of a joint decision-making responsibility, wherein the child(ren) reside with each parent almost equal amount of time.
 Usually, the proportion is 40%-60% or 50%-50% of time.
-This custody arrangement impacts child support amount that one of the parents will have to pay to another.
+This parenting arrangement impacts child support amount that one of the parents will have to pay to another if their incomes differ.

 Sometimes the Court may order a supervised access to the child.
 Those cases are rare and are the expression of the Court’s concern for the best interests of the child(ren) while having access with one or both of the parents.